 You need to store your ideas so you can look back on what you improved about your learning and why.
 Follow these three steps to gather and store your ideas.
 You will need your teacher to tell you where to store your information.
+You can do them in the order that suits your learning context best.

-Step 1.
-Take a digital photo of your Infinity Learning Map 1.
-Store the photo.

-Step 2.
-In pairs, go somewhere quiet and make a short (around 2-minutes) video of your Learning Map.
+- > Photo of Map Take a digital photo of your Infinity Learning Map 1.
+Store the photo. - Short Descriptive Video In pairs, go somewhere quiet and make a short (around 2minutes) video of your Learning Map.

-- ➤ In the video, - describe your Learning Map - talk about the interactions in your Learning Map - explain your area of improvement - describe what you will do differently to make the improvement - explain how your teacher, friends, family or other can support you with your improvement.
+In the video,

+- describe your Learning Map - talk about the interactions in your Learning Map - explain your area of improvement - describe what you will do differently to make the improvement - explain how your teacher, friends, family or other can support you with your improvement.

 Note: the sound needs to be clear and easy to hear.
 You can produce the video in many different ways, e.g.

-- o Stand and hold your map to one side and explain it with a classmate filming you, - o If you do not want to be in the video, put your map on a desk and have a classmate or you video the map while you explain it, or - o Screencastify. - ➤ In future videos you might want to compare your most recent map with your other maps and talk about what has changed to improve your learning.
+- Stand and hold your map to one side and explain it with a classmate filming you, - If you do not want to be in the video, put your map on a desk and have a classmate or you video the map while you explain it, or - Screencastify.

-Step 3.
+In future videos you might want to compare your most recent map with your other maps and talk about what has changed to improve your learning.

+Google Form.
 Complete the google form to capture the data in your Infinity Learning Map.
 Ask your teacher for the link to the google form.